 You cannot work after the last day of the semester unless you have an approved OPT application and a valid EAD.
-If you are transitioning to a new Boise State degree program next semester then you can continue on-campus work after you have received the I-20 for your new program.
+J-1 students must have approved Academic Training work authorization at Boise State University to work after the last date of their program.
+If you are transitioning to a new Boise State degree program next semester then you can continue on-campus work after you have received the I-20 or DS-2019 for your new program.

-If you have applied to graduate but don’t think you will finish this semester then please contact an ISS immigration advisor as soon as possible if you have applied for OPT, or if you will need an I-20 extension.
-You must make an I-20 extension request before your I-20 program end date.
+If you have applied to graduate but don’t think you will finish this semester then please contact an ISS immigration advisor as soon as possible if you have applied for OPT, or if you will need an I-20 or DS-2019 extension.
+You must make the extension request before your I-20 or DS-2019 program end date.

 Apply for Graduation